 Advantages of the Panasonic Lumix DC-G9:

 - More detail: Offers more megapixels (20.2 vs 15.8MP) with a 13% higher linear resolution.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

-- Better video: Provides higher movie framerates (4K/60p vs 4K/30p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (3680k vs 2765k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (3680k vs 2765k dots).

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

-- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

-- Faster shutter: Has a higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (20 vs 8 flaps/sec) to capture the decisive moment.